-OrcaDepred is an ANR funded project started in 2018.
+OrcaDepred was an ANR funded project [2018 – 2021].
 This project, led by CEBC (Centre d’Etudes Biologiques de Chizé), binds together biologists, engineers, sociologists and economists.
 Its full title can be read below:

 “Assessment of socio – economic and ecosystem consequences of toothed whales depredation in pelagic and demersal longline fisheries : Implementing a techno-economic approach for its mitigation”